Galicia (Spain)

 The interior of Galicia is characterized by a hilly landscape; mountain ranges rise to 2000 m in the east and south.
 The coastal areas are mostly an alternate series of rias and beaches.
-The climate of Galicia is usually temperate and rainy, with markedly drier summers; it is usually classified as Oceanic.
+The climate of Galicia is usually temperate and rainy, with markedly drier summers; it is usually classified as warm-summer mediterranean.
 Its topographic and climatic conditions have made animal husbandry and farming the primary source of Galicia's wealth for most of its history, allowing for a relatively high density of population.
 Except shipbuilding and food processing, Galicia was based on a farming and fishing economy until after the mid-20th century, when it began to industrialize.
 In 2018, the nominal gross domestic product was €62.900 billion, with a nominal GDP per capita of €23,300.
 Galicia is characterised, unlike other Spanish regions, by the absence of a metropolis dominating the territory.
-Indeed, the urban network is made up of 7 main cities: the four provincial capitals A Coruña, Pontevedra, Ourense and Lugo, the political capital Santiago de Compostela and the industrial cities Vigo and Ferrol.
+The urban network is made up of 7 main cities: the four provincial capitals A Coruña, Pontevedra, Ourense and Lugo, the political capital Santiago de Compostela and the industrial cities Vigo and Ferrol.
 The population is largely concentrated in two main areas: from Ferrol to A Coruña on the northern coast, and in the Rías Baixas region in the southwest, including the cities of Vigo, Pontevedra, and the interior city of Santiago de Compostela.
 There are smaller populations around the interior cities of Lugo and Ourense.
 The political capital is Santiago de Compostela, in the province of A Coruña.
 Vigo, in the province of Pontevedra, is the largest municipality and A Coruña the most populated city in Galicia.
 Two languages are official and widely used today in Galicia: the native Galician; and Spanish, usually called Castilian.
 While most Galicians are bilingual, a 2013 survey reported that 51% of the Galician population spoke Galician most often on a day-to-day basis, while 48% most often used Spanish.